Healthy Homes Assessment Judgeford

 Judgeford Moisture Ingress & Drainage

-Rental properties should have effective drainage to remove floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
-Making sure the water has a place to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties must have effective drainage to eliminate storm water, surface water, and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it can’t linger underneath the structures is a crucial aspect of keeping your property dry.

-In addition to a drainage system to prevent water ingress, if the property has an enclosed space between your flooring and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.

-A ground moisture barrier is usually made of polythene and is laid on top of the ground to prevent any moisture from the ground from accumulating into the property.
-It also helps to prevent any damage to your underfloor insulation.
+An underground moisture barrier usually made of polythene and is laid on top of the ground to prevent any moisture present in the ground from rising into the building.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection